WHAT’S HR & HR LAW?

 Or consider this example:

-• company officials hear of a union organizing campaign.
+• Company officials hear of a union organizing campaign.

 • In order to prevent unionizing, the company commences an overly aggressive union prevention campaign which incorporates talk of layoffs, relocation & creating new compensation & benefits policies.